Wow – it’s been several days since I got back to writing.

 If you read my content you’ll see me talking about my lack of motivation some days, coping with depression during lockdown – and what I’m trying to do to keep driving forward.

-As you work ‘with’ inspiration more – one of the other important considerations is becoming an opportunist when this feeling strikes you and making the most of it.
+As you work ‘with’ inspiration more – one of the other important considerations are becoming an opportunist when this feeling strikes you and making the most of it.

 If you can get into the habit of acting upon the feeling of inspiration when it strikes – it’ll put you into a good place of action.